Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 Making a Payment

 Payments for online registration must be made in full to register.
-If a camp is full, you will be given the option to be put on a waitlist.
+If a program is full, you will be given the option to be put on a waitlist.
 There is no charge for waitlisting.

 Confirmations and Waitlists